VirtusLab/git-machete/docs/source/cli_help/traverse.rst

       - prints the updated ``status``.

-By default ``traverse`` asks if the branch should be pushed, this behaviour can, however, be changed with the ``machete.traverse.push`` configuration key.
+By default ``traverse`` asks if the branch should be pushed, this behavior can, however, be changed with the ``machete.traverse.push`` configuration key.
 It can also be customized using options: ``--[no-]push`` or ``--[no-]push-untracked`` --- the order of the flags defines their precedence over each other
 (the one on the right overriding the ones on the left).
 More on them in the **Options** section below.